 Prior to joining Flicker, Kerin, Kruger & Bissada, LLP, Mr. Erb founded his own law firm in Walnut Creek, California, handling a variety of business, real estate and family law matters.
 During this period, Mr. Erb was a volunteer attorney with Bay Area Legal Aid, where he represented victims of domestic violence in contentious family law cases.
 He successfully advocated for clients in numerous hearings and trials before judicial officers in Contra Costa and Alameda County.

 Mr. Erb earned his Bachelor of Science in Commerce (Finance) from Santa Clara University in 2007.
 While attending Santa Clara University, Mr. Erb was actively involved in his business fraternity, Alpha Kappa Psi, and his wealth management internship at Morgan Stanley Smith Barney (formerly Smith Barney).
-He enjoys reading, traveling and playing golf in his free time.

 Danielle M. Johnson is an associate in the firm's Family Law Department, handling a wide range of issues, including: dissolution, property characterization and division, child custody and visitation, child and spousal support, and complex, high-asset matters.
 She is a member of the State Bar of California, as well as the American Bar Association, San Mateo County Bar Association and the Santa Clara County Bar Association.